Akudama Drive: Influences

 Quentin Tarantino was a major inspiration for the series, most notably through his film Reservoir Dogs.

 Although the series is influenced by multiple works, the team wanted it to be a unique cyberpunk series based on the elements they wrote taken from Japanese culture.
 Other influences include Ridley Scott's Blade Runner (1980) and Mamoru Oshii's film Ghost in the Shell (1995).
 Taguchi wanted to entertain Western audience besides the Japanese which is why the anime takes place in Kansai, as Taguchi believed the Kansai city of Osaka felt more Japanese to overseas tourists than Tokyo.
 The artistic direction was hence based on the Osaka streetscape from the 1960s and 1970s.
 Once Taguchi and Kodaka agreed to work together, the latter showed Too Kyo Games his ideas for the series, which the studio greenlighted.
 Kodaka specifically chose the studio Pierrot to coanimate the series, believing its previous works were fitting for an action series.

 The character of Swindler was revised from Kodaka's original vision as he wanted to show a character who could not fit into the Akudama, but Taguchi revised her for his own take of a protagonist.
-As a result, Kodaka considers Swindler as a young girl who would surprise the audience.
-While Kodaka agreed that character designer Komatsuzaki does not care about his works sharing similarities, the team wanted each of them to stand out in the same fashion protagonists of Danganronpa stand out.
+As a result, Kodaka considered Swindler as a young girl who would surprise the audience.
+While Kodaka agreed that character designer Komatsuzaki did not care about his works sharing similarities, the team wanted each of them to stand out in the same fashion protagonists of Danganronpa stood out.
 Yamauchi revised Swindler and Sister's design for the series' second half, giving them a more adult feel based on the video game Detroit: Become Human.

 Subaru Kimura's portrayal of Hoodlum was noted to fit the director's original approach.
 Yūichirō Umehara was found as the fitting voice actor for Courier, with the staff finding that if he talked too much, he would be out of character.
 Umehara explained he found it a fitting yet challenging job due to Courier's silent personality via his lack of interactions.
-Umehara in particular enjoyed the work of Tomoyo Kurosawa (Swindler) and Takahiro Sakurai (Cutthroat) based on the appeal they give to their characters, with the former for portraying a different type of Akudama based on her innocence and the latter for showing areas of dementia when talking as well as due to the fact they are more involved in interactions.
+Umehara in particular enjoyed the work of Tomoyo Kurosawa (Swindler) and Takahiro Sakurai (Cutthroat) based on the appeal they gave to their characters, with the former for portraying a different type of Akudama based on her innocence and the latter for showing areas of dementia when talking as well as due to the fact they were more involved in interactions.
 He felt it was an entertaining work as a result of interacting with other famous voice actors like Akio Ōtsuka (Master) and Shunsuke Takeuchi (Brawler).